McJtyMods/LostCities/README.md

-# LostCities

-The original reason for this forks creation stems from this issue: https://github.com/McJtyMods/LostCities/issues/155

-For some reason in 1.12.2 TileEntitys do NOT get any special treatment and are placed as normal blocks without any type of special treatment (Chests and Spawners do, but simply because they are hard coded in the mod as TileEntities and they receive a dirty mark to update)

-This fix aims to combat this render glitch by adding in a config option to palettes.
-Here is an example palette:

-(For some reason, it took me 20 minutes to parse this json lmfao)
+# The Lost Cities (1.12.2)

+Hello and welcome to Strubium steals code from people to make a old mod slightly better

+(90% of code from here: https://github.com/Burchard36/LostCities-RenderFix)

+Bugs Fixed:

+* In 1.12.2 TileEntitys not gettting special treatment and being placed as normal blocks.
+(Not at all my work, this is the power of Burchard36)

+Example of what is now possible.
+(Code again from Burchard36)
 ```json
 {
    "type":"palette",